lukeelerson1/CS457-Connect-4/README.md

 - None

 ## Deliverables
-- Fully functioning Python script to handle game mechanics
+- Fully functioning Python script to handle game mechanics COMPLETE
-- Optional: GUI implemented using an HTML library if not handled by the Python script
+- Optional: GUI implemented using an HTML library if not handled by the Python script DID NOT COMPLETE

-## Timeline

 ### Key Milestones
 - **Sprint 0:** [Form teams, Setup Tools, Submit SOW] - Sept 08-Sept 22 COMLETE